OrchardCMS/OrchardDoc/Documentation/Orchard-1-7-1-Release-Notes.markdown

 Orchard 1.7.1 fixes bugs and introduces the following features:

 * *Azure*: (Daniel Stolt)
 	* New Orchard.Azure
-    * Media Library Storage
+    	* Media Library Storage in Windows Azure Blob Storage
     	* Output Cache using Windows Azure Cache Services
     	* Database Cache using Windows Azure Cache Services
     * Upgrade to Windows Azure SDK 2.1
+    * For more information see [What's new for Windows Azure in Orchard 1.7.1](Whats-new-for-Windows-Azure-in-Orchard-1-7-1)
 * Visual Studio
 	* Deploy Cloud Service directly from Visual Studio
 	* Better MsDeploy and Publish support
-  * Use of Xml transform files (Web.Release.config) for web.config, log4net.config and HostComponents.config
+	* Use of XML transform files (Web.Release.config) for Web.config, log4net.config and HostComponents.config
 * New "check all" options in the admin (Richard Garside)
 * *Orchard.OutputCache*: Fixed several bugs related to custom content returning blank pages
 * *Orchard.Tokens*: New {Content.Body}, {Text.TrimEnd} and also Media Library Picker Field tokens
 * *Orchard.ImportExport*:
 	* Permissions
 	* Media parts
 * *Orchard.Workflows*:
 	* New Custom Forms event activity
 	* Decoupled specialized from the Workflows modules, and moved some activities to specific modules
 * *Orchard.MediaLibrary*: Fixed XmlRpcHandler allowing blogging clients to work with Media Library
 * *Orchard.Indexing*: Added the container id to the search index
 * *Orchard.Antispam*: New JavaScriptAntiSpamPart (Lombiq)